-Herein, we report facile colloidal synthesis of three different nickel phosphide phases (Ni2P, Ni12P5 and Ni5P4) by the thermal decomposition approach.
-Nickel acetylacetonate was the Ni source, tri-octyl phosphine (TOP) the P source, and oleylamine (OLAM) was the capping agent.
-The growth mechanism was established by aliquot collection and characterization.
-The catalysts were employed for electrocatalytic HER in acid and alkaline media and for H2 generation from hydrogen storage materials such as NH3BH3 and from NaBH4.To the best of our knowledge, we report for the first time the catalytic hydrogen production from NaBH4 by nickel phosphide nanostructures.
-Ni2P showed the best activity towards HER at a current density of 10 mA cm-2 with an overpotential of 126 mV in 0.5 M H2SO4 and 180 mV in 0.5 M KOH respectively.
+Herein, we report the simple colloidal synthesis of three different nickel phosphide phases (Ni2P, Ni12P5, and Ni5P4) using the thermal decomposition technique.
+Nickel acetylacetonate was the Ni source, trioctylphosphine (TOP) was the P source, and oleylamine (OLAM) was the capping agent.
+Aliquot collection and characterization were used to establish the growth mechanism.
+The catalysts were utilized for electrocatalytic HER in acid and alkaline media and for H2 generation from hydrogen storage materials such as NH3BH3 and NaBH4.To the best of our knowledge, this is the first report ofcatalytic hydrogen production from NaBH4 by nickel phosphide nanostructures.
+Ni2P showed the best activity towards HER at a current density of 10 mA cm-2 with an overpotential of 126 mV in 0.5 M H2SO4 and 180 mV in 0.5 M KOH, respectively.
 The highest turnover frequency for H2 formation from aminoborane hydrolysis (~23 min-1) and NaBH4 hydrolysis (~17.3 min-1) was achieved by the Ni12P5 catalyst.
-The extent of electron transfer between Ni and P in the various nickel phosphide phases was found to play crucial role for the enhancements of a specific catalytic reaction.
+It was found that the extent of electron transfer between Ni and P in the various nickel phosphide phases plays a crucial role in initiating a specific catalytic reaction.

 Materials and Methods

-Three different phases of nickel phosphide: Ni2P, Ni12P5 and Ni5P4, were synthesized by colloidal thermal decomposition technique.
-For all the syntheses, oleylamine (OLAM) and tri-octylphosphine (TOP) were used as capping agents, when the latter is also phosphorus source.
+Three different phases of nickel phosphide—Ni2P, Ni12P5, and Ni5P4—were synthesized by colloidal thermal decomposition.
+For all the syntheses, oleylamine (OLAM) and trioctylphosphine (TOP) were used as capping agents, with the latter also used as a phosphorus source.
 Extended synthesis protocols are available in the Supplementary Information.

-2.1 Synthesis of Ni2P and Ni12P5 nanocrystals:
+2.1 Synthesis of Ni2P and Ni12P5 nanocrystals

-In a typical synthesis, 1 mmol of Ni(acac)2, 2 ml OLAM, 3 ml octadecene (ODE) and a varying amount of TOP were mixed in a 50 ml two-necked round bottom flask.
-The TOP amount varied between 0.2-4.0 ml TOP.
-The mixture was heated to 120 °C for 30 min in vacuum in a Schlenk line set-up.
-The flask was back-filled with dry nitrogen gas and heated to 300 °C at a ramp rate of 15 °C/min, after which the temperature was maintained at 300 °C for 40 min.
-The product was left to cool to 40 °C by removing the heating mantle.
-The product was washed with chloroform as the solvent, and ethanol as the non-solvent, by centrifugation at 8000 rpm for 8 min.
-The washing process was repeated for at least two times for complete removal of excess ligands and organic solvent.
+In a typical synthesis, 1 mmol Ni(acac)2, 2 ml OLAM, 3 ml octadecene (ODE), and 0.2–4.0 ml TOP were mixed in a 50-ml two-necked round-bottom flask.
+The mixture was heated to 120 °C for 30 min in vacuum in a Schlenk line apparatus.
+The flask was back-filled with dry nitrogen gas and heated to 300 °C at a ramp rate of 15 °C/min, after which the temperature was maintained for 40 min at 300 °C. The product was left to cool to 40 °C by removing the heating mantle.
+It was then washed with chloroform as the solvent and ethanol as the non-solvent, and was centrifuged for 8 min at 8000 rpm.
+To ensure complete removal of excess ligands and organic solvent, the washing procedure was repeated at least two times.
 The nanocrystals were stored in dry chloroform.

 2.2 Synthesis of Ni5P4 nanocrystals

-Monodispersed Ni5P4 nanocrystals were synthesized by hot injection process.
-In a two-necked round bottom flask, 2.5 ml of TOP were heated to 340 °C in dry N2 atmosphere.
-In another two-necked flask, a mixture of 1 mmol Ni(acac)2, 4 ml OLAM, and 2 ml ODE was heated to 120 °C and maintained for 30 min in constant evacuation to produce the Ni-precursor.
-The Ni-precursor was swiftly injected to the hot TOP solution at 340 °C. The mixture was heated to 350 °C and maintained for 20-25 min in dry N2 atmosphere.
-The washing process was similar to that of Ni2P nanocrystals.
+Monodispersed Ni5P4 nanocrystals were synthesized using a hot injection process.
+In a two-necked round-bottom flask, 2.5 ml TOP was heated to 340 °C in a dry N2 atmosphere.
+In another two-necked flask, a mixture of 1 mmol Ni(acac)2, 4 ml OLAM, and 2 ml ODE was heated to 120 °C and maintained for 30 min in constant evacuation mode to produce the Ni precursor.
+The Ni precursor was rapidly injected into the hot TOP solution at 340 °C. This mixture was heated to 350 °C and was maintained for 20–25 min in a dry N2 atmosphere.
+The washing procedure was similar to that used for the Ni2P nanocrystals.

 2.3 Electrochemical measurements for hydrogen evolution